Transdev Brisbane Ferries

 Transdev Brisbane Ferries, formerly Metrolink Queensland and TransdevTSL Brisbane Ferries, was the operator of the CityCat, CityHopper, and Cross River ferry networks on the Brisbane River in Brisbane, Queensland, Australia from November 2003 until November 2020.
-The network, operated under contract to the Brisbane City Council, formed part of the TransLink integrated public transport scheme.
+The network, operated under contract to the Brisbane City Council, formed part of the Translink integrated public transport scheme.

+It was succeeded by RiverCity Ferries, who took over operations from 2020.

 History

 In August 1991, River Connections took over the operation of Brisbane City Council's fleet of Cityferries.
 CityCat services began in November 1996 with six vessels, each capable of carrying 149 passengers, with two further vessels added to the fleet in 1998.
 In December 1998 services east of Norman Park were withdrawn.

 In November 2003, Metrolink Queensland (a joint venture between Transdev and Transfield Services) was contracted to operate CityCat and Cityferry services for seven years.

 In 2004, when Translink was established, the first second generation CityCat (Beenung-urrung) was introduced and passenger numbers increased by 26%.
 Late 2004 saw the restructuring of the Cityferry network which included more late night services.
 In response to the 31% increase in demand for CityCat services in 2005, another second generation CityCat (Tunamun) was introduced.

 In January 2007, services were reinstated to Apollo Road.

 In 2008, Metrolink Queensland was rebranded as TransdevTSL Brisbane Ferries, to align with the TransdevTSL branding of Transdev and Transfield joint ventures across Australia.
 Also in 2008, three new CityCats (Meeandah, Wilwinpa and Ya-wa-gara) were launched and the Apollo Road wharf was reopened.
 In 2009 and 2010, three new CityCats (Mahreel, Kuluwin and Gootcha) were added to the fleet.
 Early 2010 saw the introduction of three express services during morning peak times.
 The second and third generation vessels have a capacity of 162 passengers.

 In November 2010, a new contract for 10 years commenced.
 In December 2010 the joint venture was dissolved with Transfield Services selling its shares to Transdev.